Recommendations by Major

 Exploring Engineering, Introductory Physics I and Elementary Functions or Calculus.
 (If in FYQR-120, CHEM-140 is recommended placement).

 Environmental Studies and Sustainability (B.A.)
-ESTS-103 Intro to Environmental Studies and Sustainability
+ESTS-105 Intro to Agroecology

 Exercise Science (B.A.)
 EXSC-130 and 140 or 160